By Jessica B. Harris

 Street vendors selling pralines are difficult to find nowadays, but the popular candy that is a much-loved souvenir of the city is available in multiple versions in shops around the French Quarter.
 Innovations have led to crisp ones that are more like the classic praline as well as creamier versions and even chewy versions.
 The late doyenne of New Orleans Creole cooking, Leah Chase, recalled that in her youth pralines were also pink and white and prepared from coconut as well as with pecans which would place them even more firmly in the arc of New World Caribbean confectionary.

 Pralines are still used by many African American women and young girls as a way to gain additional income and they can often be found alongside vegetables and fruits that are for available sale from car trunks and trucks in local neighborhoods.
 They are often sold not only under the name of praline, but often simply as pecan candy.
 The candy's winning flavor spawned multiple recipes each with its partisans.
 As for the pronunciation of the word praline and the pecan nut that goes into the classic ones, the local New Orleans pronunciation is "prah-lean," while the nut most commonly used in it is pronounced "pec-cahn."
 (Mispronunce them to a local if you want to hear a rude joke about a pea-can.).
-However you pronounce them and wherever you find them, they have become a symbol of the city and are an edible reminder of its vibrant culinary history.
+However you pronounce them and wherever you find them, they have become a symbol of the city and are an edible reminder of it's vibrant culinary history.

 All three images above are from the Louisiana Digital Database